The University of Alabama Panhellenic Association Recruitment Guidelines for Chapters

 i.
 For the duration of Fall Primary Recruitment only, members of the Judicial Board shall be considered as Recruitment Counselors for the sole purpose of filing College Panhellenic Violation Report Forms.
 Judicial Board members will have the same authority to file these reports as Recruitment Counselors, according to NPC guidelines.
 All authority to file College Panhellenic Violation Report Forms will end 30 days following the conclusion of Fall Primary Recruitment, at which point, only Recruitment Counselors will be able to file College Panhellenic Violation Report Forms under the title of “Recruitment Counselors.”

 j.
-Beginning with the first day of Work Week and ending with the culmination of Bid Day, defined as 24 hours after the last Bid has been distributed, active sorority members and Potential New Members are not allowed to make contact or communicate over Facebook or any other social networking site.
+Beginning with the closing of Primary Recruitment Registration and ending with the culmination of Bid Day, defined as 24 hours after the last Bid has been distributed, Recruitment Counselors and Recruitment Judicial Board Members and Potential New Members are not allowed to make contact or communicate over Facebook or any other social networking site.
 We strongly recommend the sorority members do what they can to conceal themselves on their social networking accounts.

 k.
 Each chapter is required to submit a number of Recruitment Counselor applications equivalent to at least 5% of the Spring semester chapter total.
-If a chapter fails to comply, they will be placed on a 6-week social probation.
+If a chapter fails to comply, they will have a scheduled mediation with Judicial Affairs with sanctions upon mediation outcome.

 XIV.
 Statement of Values-Based Recruitment